 Definition of LTC and the Importance of Primary Care in its Delivery

 LTC encompasses a variety of services that support aging and/or disabled persons' health or personal care needs for a time period specific to individual clients, where aging refers to a person 60 years of age or older.
 Services to support activities of daily living in patients’ homes or facilities can be provided by paid aides, unpaid caregivers (such as friends and family members), or a combination of both.
 However, primary care settings are also integral to providing long-term care.
-About half of the available LTC positions in the US, 55 percent for NPs and 43 percent for PAs, fall into the primary care setting.
-With 20 percent of the population projected to reach age 65 years or older by 2030, the increasingly aged population creates a demand for more professionals with LTC expertise, and subsequently, a demand for more LTC professionals in the primary care setting.
+About half of the available LTC positions in the US, 55% for NPs and 43% for PAs, fall into the primary care setting.
+With 20% of the population projected to reach age 65 years or older by 2030, the increasingly aged population creates a demand for more professionals with LTC expertise, and subsequently, a demand for more LTC professionals in the primary care setting.

 PA Positions Dominated by Specialty Care

 PAs are especially underutilized in primary care, which could exacerbate current and forthcoming challenges related to long-term care.
 Demand for PAs, in particular, is higher in specialty care versus primary care.
 One study, for example, demonstrated discrepancies between employer demand and occupied PA positions for both specialty and primary care.
-It found that 82 percent of job postings were for specialty positions, while only 73 percent of occupied positions were in a specialty setting.
-Conversely, only 18 percent of job postings were for primary care positions, while 27 percent of occupied PA positions were in primary care.
-This demonstrates a gap in perceived vs. actual demand for PAs in the primary care setting; there are more PAs working in primary care than what job postings alone would suggest.
-One potential explanation for a lack of employer demand of PAs in primary care may be employers’ inability to fully recognize or understand PA education; this may lead them to fall short in realizing PAs’ potential to fill employment gaps in primary care, resulting in a failure to create PA positions in their practices.
+It found that 82% of job postings were for specialty positions, while only 73% of occupied positions were in a specialty setting.
+Conversely, only 18% of job postings were for primary care positions, while 27% of occupied PA positions were in primary care.
+This demonstrates a gap in perceived versus actual demand for PAs in the primary care setting; there are more PAs working in primary care than what job postings alone would suggest.

 NPs Face Structural Barriers

 The status of NP positions differs from PAs in that there is already an increased demand for NPs in LTC.
-Compared to 7 percent and 8 percent of LTC postings advertised for either a “PA only” or “PA or NP”, respectively, 85 percent of LTC postings required the position to be filled by an “NP only”.
+Compared to 7% and 8% of LTC postings advertised for either a “PA only” or “PA or NP”, respectively, 85% of LTC postings required the position to be filled by an “NP only”.
 Unlike the role of PAs, NPs do not face as significant of a challenge in terms of lack of demand.
 Rather, despite the large role that NPs play in the delivery of long-term care within the primary care workforce, NPs face many organizational and institutional barriers.
-Lusine Poghosyan, PhD, MPH, RN, FAAN is working to understand the barriers that NPs face in primary care.
-Inconsistent scope of practice (SOP) laws across the US, narrow interpretation of SOP laws among organizations (even in states that do allow NPs more freedom), and the lack of understanding of NP roles and proper communication from primary care physicians has led to underutilization of NPs across the country, according to Poghosyan’s research.
-In addition to these negative forces, stressors associated with an individual NP can also contribute to job dissatisfaction.
-All of these factors play a role in and affect a NPs’ decision to stay in their position for both the short or long term.
-Without changes in these areas, NPs will continue to be underutilized and will fail to meet LTC needs, Poghosyan warns.
-In addition, turnover will be more prevalent, nurses will be more inclined to migrate to organizations and states that allow for more NP autonomy, and quality of care may deteriorate.

 Policy Implications and Next Steps